 Contract with Microsoft Co for the procurement of software licenses necessary for the Bulgarian state administration

-Rosen Bosev from Capital Weekly versus the Director of the Government Information Service
+Rosen Bosev (Capital weekly) vs. the Government Information Service

 First Instance Court – administrative case No. 3971/2008, Administrative Court – Sofia City, First Division, 7th Panel

 On 7 of April 2006, Rosen Bosev, a journalist from Capital weekly, filed a request for access to information, as under the procedure stipulated by the Access to Public Information Act, to the Minister of State Administration and Administrative Reform (MSAAR).
 The journalist requested information about the conditions under which the contracts between the Ministry and Microsoft Co for the procurement of software licenses necessary for the state administration had been signed, as well as the copy of the contracts.
 The MSAAR forwarded the request to the Council of Ministers (CoM) with the argument that the requested contract had been concluded by the ex-minister of state administration who was acting on behalf of the Council of Ministers.

 With a letter as of May 8, 2006, the Director of the Government Information Service (GIS) expressed a refusal to provide the requested information on the ground that “…the conditions under which the contract for the procurement of software packages to be used by the state administration was signed with Microsoft, as well as the contract itself, is a matter of commercial secret.”
 The refusal was repealed with an effective decision as of November 2, 2007 delivered on administrative case No. 03258/2006 by the Sofia City Court and the file was turned back to the CoM for reconsideration of the request.

 On March 17, 2008, Rosen Bosev submitted a new request to the GIS demanding that the initially requested information was provided in compliance with the instructions from the already effective court decision.